sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-azure-search.md

 Using the Azure Search service created in the previous lab, you will use the "Import Data" wizard, that helps you with all required steps to ingest and analyze your data: data source and index creation.

-- From the Overview tab, click on the **Import Data** option and right after, click on **Connect to Data Source**
+- From the Overview tab, click on the **Import Data** option

 ![Import Data Graphic](../resources/images/lab-azure-search/import-data.png)

-- Choose the **Azure Blob Storage** Data Source and name it as `lab1data`.
+- Create a new data source.
+Choose the **Azure Blob Storage** Data Source and name it as `lab1data`.
 Choose the **Content and Metadata** option, we want to index not only the files properties but also their content.
 Choose the **Default** parsing mode, since the dataset also have pdfs.
 The **Text** option has performance advantage, but that's not what we want because on the characteristics of our dataset.
 In the **Connection string** add the connection string collected in the previous lab.
 In the **Container name**, type "basicdemo".
 You skip Blob Folder and Description.
-After you click the **OK** blue button, you will wait a few seconds because Azure Search will be detecting (sampling) the schema and the metadata of the dataset.
+After you click the blue button, you will wait a few seconds because Azure Search will be detecting (sampling) the schema and the metadata of the dataset.

 ![Data Source Graphic](../resources/images/lab-azure-search/data-source-2.png)